Last Updated: August 27, 2021

 If you need to root an Android device to access the other features, you’ll have to perform additional steps.

 When it comes to customer support, this cell phone monitoring app is synonymous with choice and quality.
+It’s available around the clock and in several languages.
 As follows are your options.

 mSpy provides three knowledge bases: FAQ, Blog, and Help.

 FAQ consists of general, purchase-related, and installation-related questions.
 It has a dedicated page, but you can also find it on the homepage.

 The mSpy Blog includes many interesting reads about parenting advice, cell phone monitoring tips, app updates, industry news, and reviews of mSpy alternatives.

 Help has a search engine and can fetch keyword-based articles.
 Although Help returns a few results (a sign of a limited database), it can load relevant results on its floating window instead of opening a new browser tab.

 You can speak with a live mSpy representative when you click the floating Chat button on the website.
 If you see the Help button instead, run a search and then click Live Chat.